 Peruvian Chicken

 If you want to marinade longer, you can do this up to 1 day in advance.
 Just make sure you marinate it in the fridge.
 Meat should never be left at room temperature for more than 2 hours.

 All that’s needed now is a 40-45 minute roast in the oven, with a little basting toward the end.
+The back of my oven is slightly hotter than the front, so I put the pan in the oven with the breast side in the back, which usually takes longer to cook than the thighs.

 Do not worry about the burned bits on the pan.
-I assure you that even though the chicken can look dark in parts, it does not taste burned whatsoever.
+I assure you that even though the skin can look dark in parts, it does not taste burned whatsoever.
 There are some natural sugars in the marinade from ingredients like the lime juice that are going to caramelize and darken no matter what.

+Peruvian Chicken